 Better access to doctors and hospital records which will help to make a good review.
-A good review will make care staff think about better ways to care for people with learning disabilities and autism.
+A good review will make care staff think about better ways to care for people with Learning Disabilities and Autistic people.

 About 7 in 10 people with learning disabilities are getting Annual Health Checks.
 This number is getting bigger.